No Light, No Light: Background and release

 An accompanying music video for the song was released on Florence and the Machine's official Vevo account on 18 November 2011.
 It was directed by Icelandic duo Arni & Kinski.
 A teaser was also uploaded on their Vevo account on 15 November 2011.
 During an interview with MTV News, Welch revealed some of the stories behind the inspiration of the music video saying, "When [directors Arni and Kinski] pitched it to me, I loved the idea of stained glass ... and this falling thing, to do it on a New York skyline was really important to me, and there's some weird stuff with my grandmother about New York that's kind of too dark to go into...
 The idea of falling from a great height in New York is intense ... because my grandmother, she died in New York, and I literally didn't think about it until we were filming and I was like, 'This is kind of insane.'"

 Synopsis

 The video begins with Welch lying next to a crystal skull.
 Several scenes showing a masked and shirtless contortionist sitting on a chair follow and soon after he starts to dance and takes his mask off.
 The video then moves into a church where a choir consisting of kids (The Trinity Boys Choir) starts singing the song.
 Welch is then seen atop of a building as the contortionist takes a voodoo doll in his hands.
 He puts a needle in the doll and Welch falls from the building.
-She later falls in the church where she's being caught and held by the choir.
+She later falls in the church where she is being caught and held by the choir.
 Welch then ends up in the arms of her love interest, played by actor Torstein Bjorklund.
 Shots of Welch being chased by the contortionist in a town are interspersed amongst the other elements of the video.